FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Discussion

 \section{Discussion}

-In this paper, we introduce FuXi-S2S, a machine learning based subseasonal forecasting model offering 42 days of global daily mean value forecasts at a daily temporal resolution and 1.5\textdegree spatial resolution.
-We compare FuXi-S2S with the ECMWF S2S reforecasts.
-Our analysis of the ensemble mean's deterministic forecast skill shows that FuXi-S2S outperforms ECMWF S2S in predicting ${\textrm{TP}}$ and ${\textrm{OLR}}$ in terms of $\textrm{TCC}$, while also demonstrating comparable performance in predicting $\textrm{Z500}$ and ${\textrm{T2M}}$.
-Furthermore, FuXi-S2S demonstrates superior performance in forecasting ${\textrm{TP}}$, ${\textrm{T2M}}$, $\textrm{Z500}$ and ${\textrm{OLR}}$ in terms of the ensemble forecast skill ($\textrm{RPSS}$), particularly over extra-tropics and land areas.
-FuXi-S2S also surpasses ECMWF S2S in extreme rainfall forecasts according to the globally-averaged $\textrm{BSS}$.
-Moreover, FuXi-S2S greatly enhances accuracy in predicting the MJO, extending skillful MJO prediction from 30 days to 36 days, which is a major source of subseasonal variability.
-In the context of the 2022 Pakistan floods, FuXi-S2S displays superior capability in predicting extreme rainfall earlier compared to ECMWF S2S.
+In this paper, we introduced FuXi-S2S, a machine learning based subseasonal forecasting model.
+This model provides global forecasts of daily mean values for up to 42 days, with a daily temporal resolution and 1.5$^{\circ}$ spatial resolution encompassing five upper-air atmospheric variables across 13 pressure levels and 11 surface variables.
+The performance of FuXi-S2S was rigorously evaluated against ERA5 reanalysis data and compared with ECMWF S2S reforecasts.
+A comprehensive suite of metrics was employed for this evaluation, including the deterministic metrics of the ensemble mean, the probabilistic metrics of the ensemble forecast, and the capability to predict extreme events.
+Our results demonstrated that FuXi-S2S surpasses ECMWF S2S in forecast accuracy for the evaluated variables.
+Furthermore, FuXi-S2S significantly improves accuracy in predicting the MJO, extending the skillful MJO prediction from 30 days to 36 days.
+This improvement is particularly important given the MJO's influence on global climate patterns, and consequently, it improves the model's ${\textrm{TP}}$) forecast accuracy globally.
+Moreover, FuXi-S2S has shown utility in practical scenarios, such as its superior performance in predicting the extreme rainfall during the 2022 Pakistan floods earlier than the ECMWF S2S model.
+This early prediction capability is vital for improving disaster preparedness and response.

-Ensemble forecasting remains crucial, but computational constraints often limit the generation of subseasonal forecasts with sufficiently large ensemble sizes.
-Presently, the number of ensemble members across 11 forecast centers globally ranges from 4 to 51 \cite{vitart2017subseasonal}.
-However, recent research suggests that the optimal number of members for subseasonal forecasts could be significantly higher, potentially falling within the range of 100 to 200 members \cite{Buizza2019}.
-In our study, we generated and assessed a 51-member FuXi-S2S ensemble, constrained by memory limitations required for storing 20 years of data for evaluation.
-Despite these constraints, the FuXi-S2S model demonstrates potential in generating a larger member count at significantly lower computational costs.

-The FuXi-S2S model exhibits the capacity to predict a diverse set of surface and upper-air variables, opening substantial opportunities for future exploration.
-This paper highlights its proficiency in predicting the MJO.
-We envision that FuXi-S2S could serve as a pivotal tool in investigating other primary modes of subseasonal variability, such as the Boreal Summer Intraseasonal Oscillation (BSISO), North Atlantic Oscillation (NAO), and East Asia-Pacific (EAP) pattern.